Fulton County Assault Lawyer

 Fulton County Assault Attorney

 At Miller North & Brill, we pride ourselves on offering each and every one of our clients a robust set of legal services in order to craft a defense strategy that can hold up against the prosecution.
-Our personalized legal solutions have a proven track record of success when it comes to defending against a wide range of criminal charges, including assault.
-Our aggressive representation, commitment to detail, and communication with clients sets us apart.

 Defining Assault in Fulton County, Georgia

 Many individuals in Fulton County have likely heard the phrase “assault and battery,” and most individuals operate under the assumption that these charges are one and the same.
 However, this is not the case, as these charges can be handed down separately in certain situations.
-Assault, in Georgia, is defined as the attempt or presenting of physical harm by making a threat or acting in a threatening way.
-However, physical contact does not need to be made in assault.
+Assault, in Georgia, is defined as the attempt or presentation of physical harm by making a threat or acting in a threatening way.
+However, physical contact does not need to be made in an assault.

 Battery, on the other hand, is the actual physical contact.
 In Georgia, assault charges can be broken down into two main categories.
 These categories include: